 Mode of Instruction

 The class is part of our online campus and is available as streaming video, as well as downloadable audio.
-There are also posted study questions, recommended readings, exam questions and the ability to contact a distance learning advisor with questions.
+The course is also sometimes offered as a semester course.
+The online course has posted study questions, recommended readings, exam questions and the ability to contact a distance learning advisor with questions.

 You will receive an email providing information about accessing the online course within a week of registering.Register Now